Optical Process of Linear Dichroism in Angle-Resolved Core-Level Photoemission Reflecting Strongly Correlated

 where $E_i$ stands for the initial-state energy and $E_f$ denotes the eigenenergy of the final state $f$ with a core hole in a solid.
-Here, the operator $a_{\lambda_c}$ annihilates an electron at the core level with quantum numbers specified with a joint index $\lambda_c\equiv (n_c, l_c, m_c, s_c)$, where $n_c$, $l_c$, $m_c$, and $s_c$ denote the principal, orbital, magnetic, and spin quantum numbers, respectively.
-For the ions with the atomic-like partially filled subshell, the one electron-removal state $a_{\lambda_c}|E_i\rangle$ is not an eigenstate of the final state due to the Coulomb and exchange interactions between the outer electrons and created core hole, which leads to the multiplet-split multiple-peak structure in the core-level photoemission spectra~\cite{Imada89La,Imada89Ce,Sugar1972,Thole1985}.
-Hence, in principle, one can detect the anisotropy of wave function of the outershell through the interactions between the outer electrons and the core hole by measuring emission angle and light polarization dependence of the spectra and this possibility has been overlooked until recently.
+Here, the operator $a_{\lambda_c}$ annihilates an electron at the core level with quantum numbers specified using a joint index $\lambda_c\equiv (n_c, l_c, m_c, s_c)$, where $n_c$, $l_c$, $m_c$, and $s_c$ denote the principal, orbital, magnetic, and spin quantum numbers, respectively.
+For the ions with an atomic-like partially filled subshell, the one-electron removal state $a_{\lambda_c}|E_i\rangle$ is not an eigenstate of the final state, due to the Coulomb and exchange interactions between the outer electrons and the created core hole, which leads to a multiplet-split multiple-peak structure in the core-level photoemission spectra~\cite{Imada89La,Imada89Ce,Sugar1972,Thole1985}.
+Hence, in principle, one can detect the anisotropy of the wave function of the outershell through the interactions between the outer electrons and the core hole by measuring the emission angle and light polarization dependence of the spectra.
+However, this possibility has been overlooked until recently.